Ivsmcrew/Ivsmcrew/README.md

 Hello everyone, my name is Valery and I am a qualified design engineer in the field of mechanical engineering.
 Graduated from BSTU "VOENMEH" in the city of St. Petersburg in the field of rocket science.
 However, since 2022, I have been working hard in the direction of software development.
 I started to show interest in programming from the 3rd year, modulating simple processes in the Matlab environment.
 After graduating from the university, I had and still have many programmer friends, so the opportunity to plunge into the IT world often turned up.

 Currently focused on front-end web development.
-On my own, thanks to YouTube and web tutorials, I studied technologies such as git, ide, css, sass, JS core.
+On my own, thanks to YouTube and web tutorials, I studied technologies such as git, ide, css, sass, JS (core concepts and web components), and some auxiliary instruments like webpack and eslint.
 In February 2023, I learned about RS school from a friend.
-I plan to finish the 3rd stage of training in The Rolling Scopes and get a dream job - a job as a web developer, then level up to a full stack.
+That one helped me structure knowledge and implement several projects (in my repositories).
+I hope to get a job as a web  frontend developer, then level up to a full stack.
 In some future I plan to get a higher education in the field of artificial intelligence.
 However, this is already quite distant plans ...

 ---